See all How-To Articles

 PasteRangeNames Enter

-Pasting a Range Name into a Formula
+Paste Range Name Into a Formula

 You can also paste range names into formulas.